phoughton/pyiso20022/README.md

 A package of classes to support payment message generation (for ISO 20022 payment messages).

-These are the type of payments messages used in SWIFT for payment schemes such as TARGET2, CHAPS, CBPR+, MEPS+ etc. You may hear them refered to as PACS messages.
+These are the type of payments messages used in SWIFT for payment schemes such as TARGET2, CHAPS, CBPR+, MEPS+ etc. You may hear them refered to as PACS messages (but there are others types as well, like CAMT or PAIN).

-You may also use these messages if you intitate payments from your company into a larger financial institution, in this scenario you will be generating PAIN (thats Payment Initiation) messages.
+You may use these messages if you intitate payments from your company into a larger financial institution, in this scenario you will be generating PAIN (thats Payment Initiation) messages.

 ## Using pyiso20022 package